 The Court will consider requests for attorneys and parties to participate in conferences by telephone.
-Attorneys should fax a request to participate by telephone to (814) 539-6364.
+Attorneys and parties should fax a request to participate by telephone to (814) 539-6364.
+Each attorney and party interested in participating by telephone should fax such a request, or a single fax should be sent indicating which attorneys and parties are requesting to participate by telephone.
+Unless the request is disapproved, the Court will not respond to the request.

 Unless otherwise ordered by the Court, settlement conferences, final scheduling conferences, and final pretrial conferences will not be conducted over the telephone.
 Status and initial scheduling conferences may be conducted by telephone, provided the Court receives advance notice.

-When a telephone conference is permitted, counsel shall initiate the conference and contact the Court only after all parties are on the line.
+When a telephone conference is permitted, counsel shall initiate the conference and call chambers at (814) 533-4514 only after all parties are on the line.

-E. Pro Hac Vice Admissions

-Motions for pro hac vice admission must comply with the requirements in Local Rule 83.2B.
+E. Pro Hac Vice Admissions Motions for pro hac vice admission must comply with the requirements in Local Rule 83.2B.